Breaking News: Congressional Oversight Vindicates Kratom Advocates

 Kratom advocates owe a huge debt of gratitude to the AKA and the member of Congress who made this public.
 If it’s not obvious, this is huge news.

+Why does this kratom news matter?
 It vindicates what kratom advocates have been saying for years.
 The FDA’s focus should be on contamination and drug interaction research.
 Not scheduling a plant that has helped millions of Americans become normal members of society.

 The Letter: Why it Matters